 ACADEMY CONVERSION / MULTI ACADEMY TRUST

-As an Academy our funding would change slightly as it would come directly from the DfE rather than the Local Authority.
-We would join over 5000 other schools that have successfully converted and be in a better position to manage the school in the way we want and the way we need to in order to continue providing a nurture based education with the absolute best value-added learning experiences possible.
-Equally as important to consider is the real risk of not converting and being ultimately forced to join another Academy chain or Multi Academy Trust (MAT); one who more than likely does not share our values and ethos.
-The only way Goldenhill Primary School is currently able to convert is to join a MAT of our choosing.
+As an Academy our funding has changed slightly as it now comes directly from the DfE rather than the Local Authority.
+We have joined over 5000 other schools that have successfully converted and be in a better position to manage the school in the way we want and the way we need to in order to continue providing a nurture based education with the absolute best value-added learning experiences possible.

-After a process supported by the Local Authority in which several existing Multi Academy Trusts were suggested by the LA and visited and interviewed by the Governing Body we have decided that the best available MAT for Goldenhill Primary to join is the ‘Societas Trust’.
-Goldenhill Primary School would be joining this MAT as an equal partner to:
+After a process supported by the Local Authority in which several existing Multi Academy Trusts were suggested by the LA and visited and interviewed by the Governing Body we decided that the best available MAT for Goldenhill Primary to join was the ‘Societas Trust’.
+Goldenhill Primary joined this MAT as an equal partner to:

 Ashgreen Primary School